-CIEE is a dedicated group of experts working to define, plan, and manage public-interest energy research.
-Based in the University of California, CIEE puts leading researchers to work on energy challenges, yielding new ideas and technologies to meet California’s pace-setting energy goals.
+CIEE is a dedicated group of experts who define, conduct, and manage public-interest energy research.
+Based in the University of California, CIEE puts its experts and other leading researchers to work on energy challenges, yielding new ideas and technologies to meet California’s pace-setting energy goals.

 Browse our Library to see the breadth and depth of CIEE's research projects, like these featured here.

 Browse results from this expansive climate change study managed by CIEE.
 Involving over 120 researchers, these reports give planners, public-health officials, land-use managers, and others the research-backed basis they need to develop strategies to adapt to the impacts of climate change.